-Citizens of Nordic countries do not need to register at the local police station or in the immigration service; instead, they must register at the Local Register Office (Maistraatti) within a week.
+Citizens of Nordic countries do not need to register in the immigration service; instead, they must register at the Local Register Office (Maistraatti) within a week.
 If a Nordic citizen needs a Finnish identity number, s/he can get it from the Local Register Office.

-Citizens of countries other than EU member states and EEA countries do not need to register their right to stay in Finland at the local police station or immigration service.
+Citizens of countries other than EU member states and EEA countries do not need to register their right to stay in Finland in the immigration service.
 This right is included and displayed in the residence permit or visa.
-As the first residence permit is only for a fixed term, please remember to apply for an extension well in advance (2-3 months) before expiration if your employment contract is for a longer period than the residence permit allows for, or is extended.
+As the first residence permit is only for a fixed term, please remember to apply for an extension well in advance (2-3 months) before expiration, if your employment contract is for a longer period than the residence permit allows for, or is extended.

 For further information:

 Based on the registration, a foreigner citizen is given a personal identity number similar to that of a Finn.
 The identity number (in Finnish: henkilötunnus/ sosiaaliturvatunnus/ henkilönumero) is used for different purposes, for example for identification at banks, hospitals and the registers of various authorities.